davsjob/RandomTranslate/README.md

 # RandomTranslate
-A script that randomly translates text
+A script that randomly translates text n-amounts of times, then translates it to desired language

 Clone this repository into your folder
 To create a `venv` with the name ``rndtrns`` run the following command: